KBSBAUDRICE/Retarget/README.md

 - Surface Rig: Quickly add a rig on the surface of a mesh and on grease pencil

+# Action Manager
+For managing actions in Blend files and the resource explorer.
+It offers 5 modes; see this tutorial for more information.

 # LOCATION

 It can be found in the context menu (right click)